Loyalty programs basics

 - Enter the name of the expression.

-- Click the Expressions for option and select Event.
+- Set the Expression for option to Event.

-- From the dropdown list, choose the product.buy event.
+- From the Choose event dropdown list, select product.buy event.

-- From the dropdown list, select Event attribute.
+- Click the Select button and select Event attribute.

-- From the dropdown list, select Event attribute.
+- Click the + button and select Event attribute.

 - Change the mathematical operator between these two parameters to multiplication.